IMPORTANT SAFETY INFORMATION

-- In MS patients, an MRI scan should be obtained prior to initiating therapy with TYSABRI.
+- In MS patients, an MRI scan should be obtained before initiating therapy with TYSABRI.
 This MRI may be helpful in differentiating subsequent multiple sclerosis symptoms from PML.

-- Anti-JCV antibody testing should not be performed during or for at least two weeks following plasma exchange due to the removal of antibodies from the serum.
+- Anti-JCV antibody testing should not be performed during, or for at least 2 weeks after, plasma exchange because of the removal of antibodies from the serum.

 - TYSABRI is contraindicated in patients who have or have had PML.